Dunay radar

 Dunay radar (Дунай literally Danube; NATO: Cat House, Dog House) was a system of two Soviet radars used to detect American ballistic missiles fired at Moscow.
 They were part of the A-35 anti-ballistic missile system.
-One sector of one of the radars, the Dunay-3U ("Cat House") is still operational and is run by the Russian Aerospace Defence Forces as part of the Main Control Centre of Outer Space.
+One sector of one of the radars, the Dunay-3U ("Cat House") is still operational and is run by the Russian Space Forces as part of the Main Control Centre of Outer Space.

 Dunay-2

 The Dunay-2 was a prototype built in Sary Shagan as part of the experimental missile defence system "A".
 It consisted of separate transmitter and receiver complexes separated by 1 km.
 The power of the radar was 100 kW and its range was 1200 km.
 The NATO codename was "Hen Roost".

 Dunay-3M

 The Dunay-3 (Дунай-3М; NATO: Dog House) was an upgrade of the Dunay-2 located in Kubinka, Moscow and became operational in 1968.
 Following an extensive upgrade in 1978 it was renamed Dunay-3M as part of the upgraded A-35M ABM system.
 It consisted of separate receiver and transmitter buildings separated by 2.5 km.

 The transmitter covered two sectors (roughly north and south) and its array was 200 m long and 30 m high.
 The power of each sector was about 3 MW.
 The receiver was a building 100 m×100 m containing 2 passive electronically scanned array radars as well as the command and control centre for the A-35 system.
 The range of the system was 2500 km.

 The radar was functional until it caught fire on 8 May 1988.